Setting Up LDAP

 .

 The final basic option is Enable.
-Leaving the Enable checkbox clear disables the LDAP configuration without deleting it.
-It can be enabled at a later time without reconfiguring the options.
+Clearing the Enable checkbox disables the LDAP configuration without deleting it.
+Enable it at a later time without reconfiguring the options.

-To further modify the LDAP configuration, click ADVANCED OPTIONS.
+To make further changes to the LDAP configuration, click ADVANCED OPTIONS.

 See LDAP Screen for information on basic and advanced option settings.